 Boeing Co.
-(BA), bruised at the annual air show last year by the success of the Airbus SAS A320neo, is punching back with its 737 Max as the competing plane fails to win major contracts.
+(BA:US), bruised at the annual air show last year by the success of the Airbus SAS A320neo, is punching back with its 737 Max as the competing plane fails to win major contracts.

 Boeing picked up an order for 75 aircraft valued at $7.2 billion from Steven Udvar-Hazy’s Air Lease Corp.
-(AL) on the first day of the Farnborough air show, while Airbus won one accord for four aircraft valued at about $453 million.
+(AL:US) on the first day of the Farnborough air show, while Airbus won one accord for four aircraft valued at about $453 million.
 The U.S. manufacturer is set to sweep the event, with one deal already done today and more to come.

 The reversal of fortunes highlights how Boeing regained its footing after the defeat in Paris, where Airbus outmaneuvered its U.S. competitor with a product that Boeing couldn’t match at the time.
 While Airbus remains ahead with the A320neo by total orders to date, Boeing Commercial Aircraft President Ray Conner said he’s hopeful of closing the gap again.

 “Boeing rescued a bad situation,” said Richard Aboulafia, vice president of Teal Group, a Fairfax, Virginia-based aviation advisory firm.
 “The Paris air show was a heart-attack moment and thankfully they got out the defibrillator and have come back to life.
 But this remains a game of catch-up.”